 The new Muehle-Glashutte Teutonia III Handaufzug is the first hand-wound watch from the German watchmaker that comes powered by their own Caliber MU 9411 hand-wound movement that was designed and manufactured solely in-house.

 When ETA S.A. first announced its plans to gradually stop selling its blank calibers to third-party brands out of the monstrous Swatch Group conglomerate, it was like a nuclear blast that put almost the whole industry in a state of a deep shock.

-While some brands protested, the other simply turned their attention to independent ebauche makers like Sellita.
+While some brands protested, the others simply turned their attention to independent ebauche makers like Sellita.
 However, there was also a third group that began investing money into designing their own calibers and thus becoming real Manufactures.

 The German Mühle Glashütte is one of them.

-After the self-winding MU 9408 that was presented early last year and powered their Antaria Chronograph model, the German brand has released the hand-wound MU 9411: also their first.
+After the self-winding MU 9408 that was presented early last year and powered their Antaria Chronograph model, the German brand has released the hand-wound MU 9411: too, their first one.
 Adjusted in 6 positions, the highly accurate movement is equipped with their own woodpecker neck regulation mechanism that was designed in 2003.

-The movement features discreet, Nordic approach to decoration with its three-quarter plate and the bridge brushed and its transmission and ratchet wheels featuring the trademark Glashuette solarization.
+The movement features a discreet, Nordic approach to decoration with its three-quarter plate and the bridge brushed and its transmission and ratchet wheels featuring the trademark Glashuette solarization.

 The movement was first presented in Basel, Switzerland during the famous Baselworld 2011 industry event.
 Later, the Germans presented the first watch that is going to be powered by the MU 9411: the classic-shaped Muehle-Glashutte Teutonia III Handaufzug watch.